With COVID-19 restrictions coming back across the continent, is your skiing holiday safe or is it best to wait to book?

 Is my ski holiday in Switzerland safe?

-This means tourists are free to visit its many Alpine resorts as long as they can provide proof of vaccination and a negative COVID test.
+As of 28th November, tourists from other countries are free to visit Switzerland's many Alpine resorts as long as they can provide proof of vaccination and a negative COVID test.

 Switzerland has a regularly updated list of permitted countries, which you can find here.

 “Bookings are busier than any previous year because skiers are a passionate bunch and, after a year away, we’re desperate to get back into the mountains,” says Richard Sinclair from skiing travel operator Sno.